 You Are Entitled to Receive Legal Representation

 Our commitment to our clients means we fight hard to have the charges against you reduced or dismissed.
-We will confirm that you were not questioned after requesting a lawyer and that your Miranda rights were not violated in any way.
+We will confirm that you were not questioned after requesting a drug charges lawyer in Houston, TX and that your Miranda rights were not violated in any way.
 We can also help you understand the charges you are up against and listen to the full story of your arrest.

 We aim to minimize or eliminate the negative impact of your criminal drug arrest or conviction.
 To strengthen your defense, we can: